zkanda/zkanda.github.io/content/about.md

 If you stumbled here, then you probably found my post intriguing or wanna know me a little.
 Here are some small details:

 * A software developer currently working for [engageSPARK](https://www.engagespark.com).
 It's a fantastic company with awesome people, come [join us](https://www.engagespark.com/careers).
-* Photography as a hobby.
-* Reading books, from novels to self-help.
+* I like capturing timeless moments of people.
+* I lift weights.
+* I play guitar.
+* I read books and listen to music.

 If you're still reading then I'm more interested in you, hit me up an email: hi at zkanda.io, let's get some coffee maybe?